Skip to main content

 How to List LeetCode on a CS Resume

-Only list LeetCode if you have a verifiable rank, a contest result, or a public profile — and only ever as a one-line entry under Achievements or Coding Practice.
+Only list LeetCode if you have a verifiable rank, a contest result, or a public profile, and only ever as a one-line entry under Achievements or Coding Practice.
 Problem counts alone don't earn space; verifiable outcomes do.

-By Alex Chen, Founder, InterviewChamp.AI · Last updated
+By Sam K., Founder, InterviewChamp.AI · Last updated

 How do you list LeetCode on a CS resume?

-When LeetCode belongs on the resume
+When LeetCode belongs on a CS resume

 The three cases that earn the line: